MSCA-DN-Digital-Finance/WP3_eXplainable_and_Fair_AI/tsg/README.md

 ---

 ## Acknowledgments
-Acknowledgments
-The goal of this project is to test whether state-of-the-art implementations, such as the FinRL agents, can reliably learn optimal exploitation strategies in synthetic market environments.
-To achieve this, the project builds upon the FinRL framework, specifically leveraging the StockPortfolioEnv and hyperparameters from the FinRL portfolio allocation NeurIPS 2020 workshop notebook (https://github.com/timqqt/FinRL-Library/FinRL_portfolio_allocation_NeurIPS_2020.ipynb).
-This implementation builds the environment for portfolio management allocation and uses Stable Baselines 3 algorithms to train RL agents for optimal asset allocation.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.